Course and Curriculum Deadlines for 2021-2022 Catalogs

-Deadline for all course and curriculum proposals to be launched and approved by Originator via Curriculog.
-(Curriculum changes requested by this date will be included in the 2020-2021 Undergraduate or Graduate Catalog only if they reach final approval by the Catalog cutoff date.
-The likelihood of reaching final approval in time for publication in the Catalog increases the earlier the proposal is started by the Originator.)
+START DEADLINE for all course and curriculum proposals.
+Course and curriculum proposals should be launched and approved by Originator via Curriculog by December 31st to help ensure final approval by the end deadline of April 30th.
+The likelihood of reaching final approval before the deadline increases the earlier the proposal is started by the Originator.
 Do not wait until deadline to submit!
 We recommend you submit your proposals early Fall semester.

 A Note Regarding Other Timing Considerations: As you plan for curriculum changes, please be aware of other agencies outside of UNC Charlotte that will likely add time before the curriculum change can be implemented.
 New site locations, site closures, and new degree, certificate, joint degree, and dual degree programs may require approval from the UNC System Office, SACS, and/or the U.S. Department of Education.
 These notifications/approvals can take several additional months and vary by the type of curricular modification.
 Originators will be contacted during the curriculum review process via Curriculog if additional notifications/approvals are necessary.

 What items in the Catalog need to be approved by the faculty through Curriculog?